 If you are dealing with two different types of floor coverings, a transition strip is required.

 - Greater Visibility: Most homeowners think they want invisible transitions.
 But visible transitions are actually safer because the person walking toward them can see and anticipate the change in elevation better.

 - Materials: Transitions are not just those "clacky" aluminum strips anymore.
 You can purchase genuine hardwood transitions, even if the floors you are connecting are not wood.
-For laminate floor, you can purchase transitions that look just like your laminate.
+For laminate flooring, you can purchase transitions that look just like your laminate.

 01 of 07

 What It Is: Transition strip that joins low-pile carpet to ceramic tile floor.